 Here is the ‘after’ photo showing clearly the short stubby side shoots that will produce flowers NOTE there are some long stems left where we are still needing to develop branches.
 (Although from this picture I can still see one that needs to be cut out on the left!)

 When you have finished pruning, do remember to give your plant a generous handful of a general purpose feed.
 As the base of ours is mulched over with gravel we apply a liquid feed.
 And the result?
 Well, judge for yourself………

 Pruning Wisteria in Summer

-Pruning Wisteria in the Summer is much easier as you simply cut back any long whippy growth to approximately 10 leaves.
+Pruning Wisteria in the Summer is much easier.
+You simply cut back any long whippy growth to approximately 10 leaves.
 By that I mean those sprays of leaflets (each spray counts as one leaf) which grow either side of the long brown stem.
 I tend to cut mine in about mid- summer.
 Although there are times I snip off those that are dangling and catching in my hair as I walk past!

 Wisteria will occasionally give a second flush of flowers in the Summer, although there will be far fewer Racemes.

-Keep the bundle of long whippy off-cuts as they make excellent plant supports, either bent over into hoops to protect young seedlings and emerging herbaceous growth or woven into plant supports, as I will be showing you soon.
+Keep the bundle of long whippy off-cuts as they make excellent plant supports.
+They can bent over into hoops to protect young seedlings and emerging herbaceous growth.
+Ypou can weave them into plant supports

 Pruning Wisteria is another of those jobs that need to be done every year so make a note of it in your Garden notebook.
 Alternatively sign-up to get a copy of the Garden task sheet and note it on that.
 You can get yours by clicking on the form below